office of undergraduate admission

 › Teacher Evaluations - You are required to submit two teacher evaluations as part of your application to Boston College.
 We recommend that these evaluations are written by teachers who have taught you in one of the five main academic subject areas (English, social studies, science, math, or foreign language).

-› Mid-Year Grade Report - We strongly recommend that you submit the Mid-Year Grade Report as soon as these grades are available.
-This form should be completed and submitted by your counselor or designated school official.
+› Mid-Year Grade Report - We require that the Mid-Year Grade Report be submitted as soon as it is available by your counselor or designated school official.

 When you apply to Boston College, you must submit your application to one of the four undergraduate divisions at the University.
 Before you submit your application, we encourage you to learn more about each of the undergraduate divisions by clicking on the links below.

 The Morrissey College of Arts and Sciences

 The Lynch School of Education

 ›If you choose to enroll at Boston College, you must remain in the undergraduate division to which you applied for your first year at the University.